ester-t-s/graetzlfarben/README.md

 ## Data

-For Vienna, the 'Realnutzungskartierung' dataset by the City of Vienna is suitable for the application and [available as a WFS](https://www.data.gv.at/katalog/dataset/2f5baa1f-208c-42c2-8d04-9ea74aa1b229#resources).
+For Vienna, the 'Realnutzungskartierung' dataset by the City of Vienna is suitable for the application and [available as a shapefile](https://www.data.gv.at/katalog/datasets/9e1ad9a0-ff89-3ac2-b4ac-d87f3a2c6554).
+The shapefile is encoded in ISO-8859-1, which has to be specified when opened in QGIS.
 QGIS can be used to project it to ```EPSG:4326``` and save it (with layername 'landuse-data') as ```GeoJSON```, which is required to create the vector tiles for the map.

-The most detailed information on landuse was used, based on the NUTZUNG_CODE or the NUTZUNG_LEVEL3 column.
+The most detailed information on landuse was used, based on the CODE or the LEV3 column.

 ## Tile Creation